-A further object of the present invention is to provide a 20 system for producing fingerprint images with sufficient detail to differentiate between the ridges and valleys thereof.
+A further object of the present invention is to create object images with sufficient detail to not only differentiate between object ridges and valleys, but to provide image $^{\ \ 25}$ details of object artifacts, such as in finger prints.

 A further object of the present invention is to enable high contrast imaging of finger pores and/or valley artifacts.